ampproject/amphtml/extensions/amp-dailymotion/amp-dailymotion.md

 **data-param-*** (optional)

-All `data-param-*` attributes will be added as query parameter to the Dailymotion iframe src.
-This may be used to pass custom values not explicitly declared.
+All data-param-* attributes are added as query parameters to the src value of the embedded Dailymotion iframe.
+You can use this attribute to pass custom values not explicitly declared.

 Keys and values will be URI encoded.

 * `data-param-origin="example.com"`

-Please read [Dailymotion's video player documentation](https://developer.dailymotion.com/player#player-parameters) to know more about parameters and options.
+Please read [Dailymotion's video player documentation](https://developer.dailymotion.com/player) to know more about parameters and options.

 **common attributes**